 Fundamentally as against these black people and the white Australian workers whom capitalism has called into being, this dictatorship exists.
-Within the monopoly factories a worker can be dismissed at any time5, that is, he can be deprived of his livelihood; his livelihood is the most important thing for him.6 This is real dictatorship.
+Within the monopoly factories a worker can be dismissed at any time, that is, he can be deprived of his livelihood; his livelihood is the most important thing for him.
+This is real dictatorship.
 The worker works or starves.
 The monopoly capitalist has the ultimate dictatorship.
 This extends over the whole of Australian society.
 This is the simple stark position.
 If the worker does not accept dismissal, then he may be thrown out forcibly by the boss.
 He may be starved to death and essentially, he may be arbitrarily killed.
 (We will see the relevance of the law in a moment.)
-Real dictatorship then exists in the economic social class relations.
-In its essence, this dictatorship is unrestricted by any laws other than the economic laws that govern capitalism.
+Real dictatorship is unrestricted by any laws other than the economic laws that govern capitalism.
 Those economic laws were elucidated by Marx.
 It is not our purpose to deal in detail with those economic laws.
 Suffice it to say that no amount of liberty, freedom of the press, habeas corpus, legal rights is of much use to the man who is dismissed in exercise of the monopoly capitalists' unrestricted right to hire and fire.